jlinoff/pam/PROPOSAL.md

 > warning.
 Users upgrade without reading, and the first symptom otherwise is a
 > vault that will not open on the device they happen to be holding.
 >
-> **Carry the durable record identifier in the same migration.** Not because
+> **If 9b is built, carry the durable record identifier in the same migration.**
-> anything here depends on it — it is simply the other outstanding schema
+> Not because anything here depends on it — it is simply the other outstanding
-> change (see Open questions, and item 7), it is equally breaking, and every
+> schema change (see Open questions, and item 7), it is equally breaking, and
-> format migration reopens the lockout window described above.
-One migration that adds authentication *and* record IDs
+> every format migration reopens the lockout window described above.
+One
+> migration that adds authentication *and* record IDs costs users one
-> costs users one disruption; two migrations cost them two.
+> disruption; two migrations cost them two.
+>
+> **Note the conditional.** Since the reassessment below, 9b is no longer
+> assumed to happen.
+If it does not, the record identifier needs its own
+> justification and its own migration — it cannot be scheduled as a passenger
+> on a journey that may never be made.
+Item 18 shows CXF export does not need
+> it; items 7 and 15 do.

 Found while investigating a flaky unit test, and worth recording even though it is not part of the breach work.